 Herdade da Calada

 Founded in 1854 by the descendants of the Duke of Lencastre, surrounded by cork trees and eucalyptus from Australia, Herdada da Calada is hidden between the soft hills of Alentejo.
-Over the years it was targeted by several interventions and improvements, but preserves the beauty and elegance of the original main building and is today one of the most modern and innovative winery in Portugal, with a wine tourism unit, 35 hectares of vineyard, 110 hectares of olive trees, 60 hectares of cereals, 215 of cork trees and a beautiful guest house.
+Over the years it was targeted by several interventions and improvements, but preserves the beauty and elegance of the original main building.
+Today is one of the most modern and innovative winery in Portugal, with a wine tourism unit, 35 hectares of vineyard, 110 hectares of olive trees, 60 hectares of cereals, 215 of cork trees and a beautiful guest house.

 Located in a stunning rural setting, with surrounding vineyard and a dam lake, shrouded in the quiet of the vast Alentejo planes, the Herdade da Calada wagers on wine tourism, in a very familiar and cosy style, presenting an authentic Alentejo Region experience.
 We privilege the privacy and tranquillity of our customers, who are only a ten-minute drive from Évora, where they can discover some national historical, such as The Diana temple, The Main Cathedral and all the historical centre, and the World Heritage city itself.